 As is typical of many manufacturing companies, our workforce is comprised of considerable more men than women.
-At Swindon Pressings Ltd. our employees are 96% male and 4% are female.
+At Plant Oxford 90% of our employees are male and 10% are female.
+As outlined in previous years, we have identified the three key areas which impact are Gender Pay results;

-There are a number of factors which drive our Gender Pay Gap results, however we have identified three key areas;

 - 1. Working patterns.
 There is a higher proportion of men working in production and engineering roles who operate on shift patterns which attract a shift premium payment. - 2.
 Women in Senior Leadership Roles.
-We currently have very few women in leadership roles at Swindon Pressings Ltd. - 3.
+We currently have relatively few women in leadership roles at Plant Oxford. - 3.
 Part time roles.
 There is a higher proportion of women than men who work part time.
 Whilst this has no impact upon a women's hourly basic pay, it does impact other elements of total remuneration, including bonus payments.